ArundaVictor/triangle/README.md

 * Clink on the website link provided
 * Internet connection is required

+## Behaviour driven Development (BDD)
+* The user is able to enter the values of the triangle.
+* The user can reset if they have entered incorrect values and start over.
+* The user after pressing the submit button will find out which triangle the three values form.

 ## Known Bugs
 There are no known bugs as at now but in case of any you may find please contact me.